jeromekelleher/ercs/docs/source/index.rst

 In the following examples we look at the parameters of the simulation, the structure of the simulated genealogies (and how we can analyse them) and how we can use these tools to estimate values of interest.

+.. note :: The examples in this section generally assume that Python 3
+    is being used, and may not work under Python 2.
+However, both Python 2 and Python 3 are **fully supported** by :mod:`ercs`.

 **************************
 Basic usage